Abhishek-1273/Week-11-Dice-Duel-Project/README.md

 ---

 ## 🎲 Link to Play
 - If you want to try the game?
-Click below and play it now👇 https://abhishek-1273.github.io/Week-11-Dice-Duel-Project/
+Click here and play it now - https://abhishek-1273.github.io/Week-11-Dice-Duel-Project/

 ## 🛠 Tech Stack